jbibro/antaeus/README.md

 I run invoice processing tasks one by one with 10 minutes delays if it's 1st day of a month.
 I don't know the exact requirements and
 I assumed new pending invoices could appear in any moment.

+## Remarks
+This solution doesn't work with SQLite correctly because:
+1. SQLite doesn't support `SELECT ...
+FOR UPDATE`
+2. `org.sqlite.SQLiteException: [SQLITE_BUSY]  The database file is locked (database is locked)` - probably caused by multiple connections.

 ## Alternative approach

 * I think that billing service should be separate service.
 It runs only once per month but consumes resources all the time.